cocode/TrekBASIC/README.txt

    I THINK DONE fix all assertraises to use "with" style DONE  assert_syntax should not take a line.
 The line is from the executor, and it will catch and add the line Should we precompute expressions to ASTs on load?

+   It would be nice to have a BASIC command line environment.
+    LOAD, RUN, BREAKPOINT